-If you already have trouble focusing at business meetings while colleagues are droning on, the addition of a real drone could either be the best or worst thing to ever happen to your career.
+If you already have trouble focusing at business meetings while colleagues are droning on, the addition of an actual drone could either be the best or worst thing to happen to your career.
 As per a new Google patent, the tech giant has plans for a small, screen-equipped quadcopter that would buzz around a room, bringing the teleconference into the 21st century.
 While the patent was first filed back in August, it was only made public on Thursday, and came with a couple of updates.

 The point of the drone is to help teleconferencing business partners “feel as if they are present, at the same location as that of the second users.”
-Attempting to replace the standard videoconferencing setup (which normally consists of a stationary camera and screen that makes at least one, if not all, meeting participants look somewhat isolated, the drone solution would fly about the room, focusing in on each meeting member at the appropriate time.
+Attempting to replace the standard videoconferencing setup (which normally consists of a stationary camera and screen that makes at least one, if not all, meeting participants look somewhat isolated), the drone solution would fly about the room, focusing in on each meeting member at the appropriate time.
 Outfitted with a microphone and speakers, this drone idea may just be the closest we’ve come to being together, even when we’re apart.

 As per the patent, the quadcopter is H-shaped, with a propeller on each of the H’s “legs.”
 One version of the drone shows a screen hanging off the front end of the machine, while a mini projector sits at the back.
 The screen’s display area would be “semi-translucent” to allow for the viewing of images projected from the rear.